bonfus/muesr/docs/Install.rst

    pip install pyyaml spglib

 Now you are ready to go!
-Why not start with a look at the first paragraph of the Tutorial_ and then move directly to the Muesr Examples_?
+Why not start with a look at the first paragraph of the :ref:`tutorial` and then move directly to the Muesr :ref:`examples`?

-.. _Tutorial: ../html/Tutorial.html
-.. _Examples: ../html/Examples.html